Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 View this post on Instagram

-You might like:25 of the Best Hiking Trails in Hamilton
+You might like: 25 of the Best Hiking Trails in Hamilton

 4. Tiffany Falls

-Tiffany Falls is absolutely enchanting; the scene offers an icy, winter-wonderful fantasy.
+Tiffany Falls is enchanting; the scene offers an icy, winter-wonderful fantasy.
 Unlike Albion Falls, Tiffany Falls can freeze completely, as though its waters have been frozen in time.
 The falls can be viewed from the base as well.
 The surrounding area offers winter hikers the chance to ice climb.
 A trip to Tiffany Falls is both inspiring and also provides a good amount of physical activity.

 Address: 752-936 Wilson Street E Hamilton